-- 1. An increase in a current asset is deducted from net income. - A decrease in a current asset is added to net income.
-An increase in a current lia- - All increase in a current has bility is added to net income.
-A decrease in a current lia- - bility is deducted from net income.
+- An increase in a current asset is deducted from net income. - 2.
+A decrease in a current asset is added to net income. - 3.
+An increase in a current liability is added to net income. - A decrease in a current liability is deducted from net income.